vdhamer/Photo-Club-Hub/.github/README.md

   Swiping left deletes an entry, but is not normally needed: the deletion is temporary.
   The `Search` bar filters the list by name.

+- The `individual portfolio` screen shows the portfolio of a user-selected photographer.
+  The title at the top of each screen shows the photographer's name (soon with the photo club name).
+  Images are shown in present-to-past order, based on the images's *capture* date.
+  For Fotogroep Waalre, the year the image was made is shown in the caption.
+  You can *swipe* left or right to manually move backwards or forwards through the portfolio.
+  There is also an *autoplay* mode for an automatic slide show.
+This screen is (for Fotogroep Waalre) currently based on a commercial Javascript module (Juicebox Pro) that is normally used on websites.

 - The `Settings` screen allows you to configure which types of portfolios you want to include in the Portfolios screen.
 You can, for example, choose to include former members in addition to the default of current members.